nervosnetwork/rfcs/rfcs/0043-ckb-softfork-activation/0043-ckb-softfork-activation.md

 ![State transitions](images/state-transitions.png)

-The 0 epoch has a state DEFINED for each deployment, by definition.
+The blocks of 0 epoch has a state DEFINED for each deployment, by definition.

 ```rust
 if epoch.number().is_zero() {